AmanDeep2622/Cache-Project/README.md

 CSN_221 Memory Project in c#

-This Project is made By Amandeep Singh, Manisha, Varre Tejaswini, Bandi Pavan Karthik
+This Project is made By Amandeep Singh.